Luiz Inacio Lula da Silva Fast Facts

 October 29, 2006 - Wins a second four-year term in office with 61% of the vote.

-September 30, 2008 - Reacts to the downturn in global and U.S. markets: "We can't be turned into victims of the casino erected by the American economy."
+September 30, 2008 - Reacts to the downturn in global and US markets: "We can't be turned into victims of the casino erected by the American economy."

 October 2009 - Is credited with helping Rio de Janeiro to win the 2016 Summer Olympics, the first Olympics to be held in South America.